Engineer your transition.

 Full-time Semester: In their UW-Madison coursework, students must carry a minimum of one 12 credit hour semester.

 UW-Madison Academic Record: The student’s overall academic record at UW-Madison is strongly considered.
+Students can strengthen their engineering application by demonstrating high academic achievement in a very rigorous set of courses.

 Transfer Credits and Exam Credits: Credit will be given for appropriate transfer course work, Advanced Placement (AP), GCE Advanced Level (A-Level), International Baccalaureate (IB), and College Level Examination Program (CLEP), or other advanced standing credit.

 The College of Engineering currently has two application periods – one for fall semester and one for spring semester.
 If you have satisfied all the requirements as outlined above, you can apply by submitting the Application to Transfer into a Degree-granting Engineering Program (requires UW-Madison NetID).
 Application dates and deadlines are posted on our progression page.
+The First Year Progression Requirements and GPA Benchmarks for Progression posted on the progression page only apply to current engineering undergraduates.

 The application is currently closed.